WILMIXRESEARCHINFORMATIONTECHNOLOGY/ABOUT-US/README.md

 Who  are  WRIT  players?

-Professionals,  clients  ,  companies  ,etc...
+ZIT Professionals, IT Professionals,  clients  ,  companies  ,etc...

 Who  are  the   Members   of  WRIT?